Ground state representations of some non-rational conformal nets: Introduction

 In this work, we focus on the simplest class of quantum field theory: chiral components of two-dimensional conformal field theory.
-Previously we studied KMS states on them \cite{CLTW12-1, CLTW12-2}.
-Differently from KMS representations, it appears to be difficult to classify ground states for a given net: the techniques to classify KMS states do not directly apply to ground states, because we do not have a direct connection between ground states and modular automorphisms, which was crucial in \cite[Section 4.2.1, Appendix B]{CLTW12-1}\footnote{ The arguments for the case of maximal nets \cite[Theorem 4.7]{CLTW12-1} might still work for ground states.}, nor extension results of KMS states to larger net (cf.\! \cite{AHKT77}\cite[Appendix A]{CLTW12-2}) are available for ground states.
+Previously we studied KMS states on them \cite{CLTW12-1, CLTW12-2}\footnote{Let us stress that we study here KMS states and ground states with respect to the spacetime translations.
+We studied the KMS states with respect to rotations in a previous work \cite{LT18} and discussed possible applications to 3d black holes.}.
+Differently from KMS states, it appears to be difficult to classify ground states for a given net: the techniques to classify KMS states do not directly apply to ground states, because we do not have a direct connection between ground states and modular automorphisms, which was crucial in \cite[Section 4.2.1, Appendix B]{CLTW12-1}\footnote{ The arguments for the case of maximal nets \cite[Theorem 4.7]{CLTW12-1} might still work for ground states.}, nor extension results of KMS states to larger net (cf.\! \cite{AHKT77}\cite[Appendix A]{CLTW12-2}) are available for ground states.
 On the other hand, we classified ground states on loop algebras \cite{Tanimoto11}, yet it is still unclear whether the results passes to ground states on the corresponding Haag-Kastler nets.
 Therefore, rather than classifying them, we try to construct various examples.

 Contrary to the case of loop algebras where ground state is unique \cite{Tanimoto11}, we find that the $\mathrm{U}(1)$-current net and the Virasoro nets with $c \ge 1$ admit continuously many ground states.
 It turns out that the $\mathrm{U}(1)$-current net admits a one-parameter family of automorphisms commuting with translations, and by composing them with the vacuum state, we obtain a family of ground states.
 As the Virasoro nets with $c \ge 1$ restricted to $\RR$ can be embedded in the $\mathrm{U}(1)$-current net \cite{BS90}, they also admit a family of ground states.
-In the GNS representations of these ground states, one can take the dual net and they must be different from the original net for the case of the Virasoro nets with $c > 1$, since the original nets are not strongly additive,
+In this way, we construct a family of pure ground states on the $\mathrm{U}(1)$-current net parametrized by $q \in \RR$, and those on the Virasoro nets with $c \ge 1$ parametrized by $\frac{q^2}2 \ge 0$.
+In the GNS representations of these ground states, one can take the dual net.
+While the dual nets in the case of the ground states on the $\mathrm{U}(1)$-current net are unitarily equivalent to the $\mathrm{U}(1)$-current net itself, for the case of the Virasoro nets with $c > 1$ the dual nets must be different from the original net, since the latter are not strongly additive.

 We also obtain explicit expressions of the current and the stress-energy tensor in the GNS representation.
 These expressions in turn serve to show that the GNS representations of the $\uone$-current net are not normal on half-lines.
 This shows that the implication ``positivity of energy $\Longrightarrow$ solitonic representation'', conjectured in \cite[Conjecture 34]{Henriques17} for loop groups, does not hold for the $\mathrm{U}(1)$-current net.